Agenda

 Optional early arrival

-Guests are welcome to arrive from 12 noon and to take advantage of the facilities at Goodwood House such as golf, spa, fitness centre, pool.
+Guests are welcome to arrive at the Goodwood Hotel from 12 noon and to take advantage of the facilities such as golf, spa, fitness centre, pool.
 Please let us know in advance if you wish to book the golf or spa.

 15:00